indianpoptart/RadioControl/README.md

 v3.0 - ReleaseCandidate 1 (3/7/2016)
 - Ads work now
 - Ads can be disabled in settings
-- Ads will be disabled when a donation is made
+- Ads will be disabled when a donation is made (Untested)

 v3.0 - Beta9 (3/2/2016)
 - Testing admob for extra revenue